softwaremill/bootzooka/README.md

 ## License

-Project is licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) which means you can freely used any part of the project.
+Project is licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) which means you can freely use any part of the project.